 Lack of employee training

 Comprehensive and regular BYOD security training is essential.
 You should equip your staff with the skills they need to recognize the signs of an attack and react appropriately.
-If they use personal devices for work purposes, training should also establish what policies and procedures carry over across company- and employee-owned devices.
+If they use personal devices for a work purpose, training should also establish what policies and procedures carry over across company- and employee-owned devices.

 Shadow IT operates outside the company’s designated IT department.
 It occurs when employees use unauthorized hardware or software.
 The IT team could even be oblivious to the issue.
 Employees may purchase consumer products, inadvertently opening the company up to greater risk.
 They might bring in an unapproved USB drive, download consumer-grade software, or engage in other behaviors that jeopardize system security.